 Common Ski Injuries and How To Prevent Them

 Skiing can be a fun winter sport, and like all sports, presents risks of injuries and pain from skiing mishaps.
-The most common ski injuries are:
+These are the most common ski injuries and how to prevent them:

 The most common skiing injury of all times, knee sprains happen when a ligament around the knee joint is injured by tearing or stretching too far.
 The injury can be caused by too much strain on the knee or bending of the knee in the opposite direction from its normal bending.
 Wearing a knee brace, designed especially for this type of protection, can prevent this common ski injury from happening, and can help you recover if an injury does occur.